-Susan Brownell Anthony was the leader in the American Anti Slavery Society and later turned her life’s devotion to women’s suffrage.
+Susan Brownell Anthony was the American Anti Slavery Society leader and later turned her life’s devotion to women’s suffrage.

-Anthony was born near Adams, Massachusetts on February 15, 1820, to a liberal Quaker abolitionist family.
-She receiving a good education and learned to read and write at the age of three.
-The family moved from Massachusetts to Battensville, New York, in 1826 where she continued her education and by the time she was 16 had become a teacher herself.
+Anthony was born near Adams, Massachusetts, on February 15, 1820, to a liberal Quaker abolitionist family.
+She received a good education and learned to read and write at the age of three.
+The family moved from Massachusetts to Battensville, New York, in 1826, where she continued her education and by the time she was 16 had become a teacher herself.
 In 1839 she took a position in a Quaker seminary in New Rochelle, New York.
-From 1846 to 1849 she taught at a female academy in upstate New York.
+Then, from 1846 to 1849, she taught at a female academy in upstate New York.
 Afterward, she left teaching and moved to the family farm in Rochester, New York.

-After the war, however, she returned to her women’s suffrage movement activities and for 45 years she traveled throughout the United States by stagecoach, wagon, carriage, and trains making 75-100 speeches a year.
-Though she was key to the passage of the Nineteenth Amendment, which gave women the right to vote, she would not live to see implemented.
+After the war, however, she returned to her women’s suffrage movement activities.
+For 45 years, she traveled throughout the United States by stagecoach, wagon, carriage, and trains making 75-100 speeches a year.
+Unfortunately, though she was key to the passage of the Nineteenth Amendment, which gave women the right to vote, she would not live to see it implemented.
 She died 14 years before it was passed.

 On March 13, 1906, Anthony passed away from pneumonia and heart failure.
 She was buried at the Mount Hope Cemetery in Rochester, New York.